goncalomaia18/leti-esoft-24-25-A2/docs/Sprint1/Global_Artifacts/FURPS.md

 among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

-- Error messages should be descriptive and offer helpful suggestions for correcting the problem (e.g., invalid input for client registration).
+- Error messages should be descriptive and offer helpful suggestions for correcting the problem.
 - The system must provide a simple, clear, and consistent user interface across all platforms (web, mobile, console).
 - Provide a help section or FAQ for common user issues (e.g., property search filters, how to contact agents).
 - Consistent labeling and icons should be used across all screens to ensure uniformity and ease of use.